peakflames/mogzi/README.md

 ## Contributing 🤝

 Contributions are welcome!
 Please read the [developer guidelines](.clinerules/developer_guidelines.md) for more information on how to build the project and run tests.

+## Copyright

+Copyright (c) 2025 Todd Schavey

+This work is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-nc/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.